ishitasahoo930/Online-Cake-Bakery-Website/README.md

-🍰 Cake Bakery Website
+IBM-Final-Project-
-A full-stack web application for an online cake bakery.
-Customers can browse cakes, view details, add to cart, and place orders.
+A full-stack Cake Bakery website where users can browse cakes, add them to a cart, and place orders online.
+Built with HTML, CSS, JavaScript for the frontend and Node.js, Express, and MongoDB for the backend.
+Includes product management, shopping cart, and order handling features.

-🚀 Features
-User-friendly frontend built with HTML, CSS, and JavaScript Backend with Node.js and Express
-MongoDB Atlas for storing products and orders
-Shopping cart system
-Order placement and management

-📂 Project Structure
-cake-bakery/
-│── server/        # Node.js + Express backend
-│── public/        # Frontend (HTML, CSS, JS)
-│── models/        # MongoDB models
-│── routes/        # Express routes
-│── package.json   # Dependencies and scripts

 Home Page and if we click on Shop Now button it directly goes to Products Page
 ![image alt](https://github.com/ishitasahoo930/Online-Cake-Bakery-Website/blob/e474f3c80e99e26fa41c39bc17e770a0852ca214/Screenshot%202025-09-05%20200234.png)